 • Including your time with EIFF on your CV.

-• Invitation to the wrap party for all our staff.
+• Invitation to the wrap party.

 Application, Selection and Induction Process